AjieDev/NetHunter-Termux/README.md

 # NetHunter-Termux
 Modified version add full kali linux build for armhf architecture (Skipped select version). the original is deleted and fix vnc command not found<br />

+# Additional Info

+They changed script installer and add more kali linux Rootfs( Full , Minimal , Nano ) ARMhf/32bit user complained because there was no Full option, so I modified it so that it can be installed on the ARMhf/32 bit arch for the full version

 # How to install

 same as the original